apereo/java-cas-client/README.md

 ## Configuration

 ### Strategies
-The client provide multiple strategies/options for the deployer to provide options and settings.
+The client provides multiple strategies for the deployer to provide client settings.
 The following strategies are supported:

 - JNDI (`JNDI`)
 - Properties File (`PROPERTY_FILE`).
 The configuration is provided via an external properties file.
 The path may be specified in the web context as such: